There’s a media drum beat against Nancy Pelosi, one of the most effective parliamentarians to ever hold the Speaker’s gavel. Don’t fall for it.

 How soon people forget what staunch allies Bill and Hillary Clinton have been to the LGBT community and how hard they fought during their White House years (and today) for funding for HIV/AIDS.
 Clinton was steadfast in fighting for money for finding a cure for this horrible disease and just like today, he had to battle a hostile Republican Congress to get funding for these programs.
 Without Bill and Hillary Clinton’s leadership in the 1990’s, there are likely millions of people who would not be alive today.

 Bill Clinton’s administration increased funding for AIDS programs by 358% for one department and 150% for another.
 They initiated a multitude a programs to provide drugs and housing and against discrimination.
-They did this despite a hostile Republican Congress.
+Bill Clinton might not have won his battle to open the military to openly gay service, as he set out to do, but his compromise policy known as Don’t Ask Don’t Tell banned the military from asking soldiers whether they were gay and he also ended the ban on LGBT security clearances and he appointed the first openly gay federal judges.
+He did all this despite a hostile Republican Congress.

 The Bernie brigade recycles partial quotes of Hillary defending “traditional marriage” without mentioning it’s from a speech she gave AGAINST banning gay marriage (the 2004 anti-gay Federal Marriage Amendment).
 It is sad, but ironic that the video people keep posting as “proof” that Hillary is anti-gay marriage is actually her fighting to keep gay marriage legal!
 The people manufacturing these smears are beyond disgusting in their ill treatment of our long time friend.